Reno National Bank-First Interstate Bank

 The Reno National Bank-First Interstate Bank, at 204 N. Virginia St. in Reno, Nevada, is a Classical Revival building that was built in 1915.

+History

 It was designed by architect Frederick J. DeLongchamps.

 It was listed on the National Register of Historic Places in 1986.
 It was listed as part of a Thematic Resources study of the architecture of DeLongchamps.

 The former bank has been transformed to hold restaurant space in the Harrah's Reno casino resort.